ZIMBABYE – The Trip

 Be careful with your opinion, as speaking against the government is a crime.
 Undercover police may try and trick tourists into conversations about the government (usually introducing a conversation by saying negative things about the government in hopes you’ll agree) so do not be drawn into a political conversation with anyone you are not familiar with.

 It is noteworthy that Zimbabweans are generally very very friendly and relaxed people.
-They will meet foreigners (i.e. Westerners/white travelers) on almost all occasions with a smile, some curiosity and friendliness – or just indifference at worst.
+They will meet foreigners (i.e. Westerners/white travellers) on almost all occasions with a smile, some curiosity and friendliness – or just indifference at worst.
 This holds true even in larger cities like Bulawayo for instance.
 Some rural areas – especially ZANU-PF strongholds – may be more confrontational with white tourists but exercising usual caution would be fine.

 About admin